SnapperGee/tones/README.md

 ### Pitch (or silence)

 The pitch segment dictates the ***frequency*** the audio will be if it has a timbre or if the audio is silence (and therefore has no timbre).
-This segment itself is further composed of 3 components:
+If this segment has a timbre, it composed of 3 components:

 1. The leading ***note*** character consisting of one of the alpha characters A-G.
 1. followed by the ***accidental***.
 The accidental character makes it so a note